Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 The post consists of a few parts:

 - Bar charts for each question, with the ability to compare two samples on them.
-In all charts, the Y-axis is percentages, the absolute values will be shown in the tooltips.
+In all charts, the Y-axis is percentages, the absolute values is shown in the tooltips.
 - A pair of radar charts to look at the quantitative properties of the samples.
 They also can be used to compare two samples.
-- A pair of heat maps to look at correlations.
+- A pair of heatmaps to look at correlations.
 - My thoughts on the target audience for the game, based on the data.

 To some charts I added very subjective comments: what to look at, what conclusions can be drawn.